KounianhuaDu/Boost-Disentangle-and-Customize/README.md

 # BDC

 ## System 2 Data Collection and Inference
-Trace collection on train set:
+Trace collection on train set (Sampled from all the data excluding the test set.):
 ```bash
 python collect_trace.py
 ```